-The estimated fair value of certain financial instruments, including cash and cash equivalents, accounts receivable, prepaid and other expenses, accounts payable and accrued expenses are carried at historical cost basis, which approximates their fair values because of the short-term nature of these instruments.
-The table below summarizes the Company's assets and liabilities that are measured at fair value at December 31, 2021 and 2020:
+The estimated fair value of certain financial instruments, including cash and cash equivalents, accounts receivable, prepaid and other expenses, accounts payable, and accrued expenses are carried at historical cost basis, which approximates their fair values because of the short-term nature of these instruments.
+There are no assets and liabilities that are measured at fair value at December 31, 2022.
+The table below summarizes the Company's assets and liabilities that are measured at fair value at December 31, 2021: